-Dozens of cars crash on I-90 near Spokane; officials warn holiday travelers to be cautious
+Up to 100 vehicles crash on I-90 near Spokane; officials warn holiday travelers to be cautious

-Travelers on Interstate 90 faced long backups Tuesday afternoon after 60 to 70 vehicles were involved in crashes near Spokane, according to the Washington State Department of Transportation (WSDOT).
+Travelers near Spokane faced long backups Tuesday afternoon after 50 to 100 vehicles crashed on a 4-mile span of Interstate 90, according to Washington State Patrol.

-The crashes, which started around 2:30 p.m. after a storm brought a flurry of snow to the area, initially shut down all lanes of traffic in both directions near the Spokane International Airport, said WSDOT spokeswoman Beth Bousley.
+The crashes started around 2:30 p.m. after a storm brought a flurry of snow to the area.
+All lanes of traffic in both directions were initially shut down near the Spokane International Airport, said state Department of Transportation spokeswoman Beth Bousley.
 Traffic slowed to a crawl for hours as damaged cars were towed out of the roadway.

 All westbound lanes were open as of 5:30 p.m., with one eastbound lane still closed, said Trooper Jeff Sevigney.